The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 They had three young children before they turned thirty.

 Despite having kids so young and not having college degrees, they did alright for themselves.
-The early eighties was still a time when people could have careers without degrees, stay-at-home parents without riches, and homes without high-paying jobs.
+The early eighties were still a time when people could have careers without degrees, stay-at-home parents without riches, and homes without high-paying jobs

-Our current times don’t allow for similar situations, but it was pretty typical back then.
+Our modern society no longer allows this, but it was typical back then.

 Starting A Business